Microbiology (MIC) - Courses

 BIO/MIC 440/540 Cr.2

 In this course, students will use computers to study and compare the sequence of nucleotides in DNA or RNA, or the amino acids in a protein.
 Computers are also used to examine the three dimensional structure of protein.
 Being able to manipulate and study this information is the basis for the current revolution in biotechnology.
 Topics include evolution, taxonomy, genomics and understanding disease.
 This course provides students an opportunity to explore the relationships between biology, microbiology, chemistry and computer science.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Lect.
 1, Lab 2.
 Prerequisite: BIO 306 or MIC 416; junior standing.
 (Cross-listed with BIO/MIC, may only earn credit in one department.)
 Offered Spring, Winter.

 BIO/MIC 442/542 Cr.3